lkodinsson/MARS/Fantasy/Spells.md

 **Target:** One object or surface
 **Duration:** 1 hour (concentration, range of 30m)

-You touch an object or surface, causing it to radiate light like a torch in a 5m radius.
+You touch an object or surface, causing it to radiate light like a torch in a 6m radius.
 The colour of this light can be any colour of your choice.
 In daylight or a well lit area, the magical light is unnoticeable unless it has a specified colour (but still weak).
-Creatures who are sensitive to bright lights are treated as blinded while they are within the light radius.
+Creatures who are sensitive to bright lights are treated as blinded while they are within the light.
 This spell and the darkness spell cancel each other out.

 ***Graze:*** Lasts for half the duration, with half the radius.